 2. Molding and architectural features.

-Everyone loves beautiful architectural details in old buildings even though they’ve been there for decades.
+Everyone loves the timeless look of beautiful architectural details in old buildings even though they’ve been there for decades.
 They are immune to being outdated.

-Here are just a few features to invest in that add a classic look to your home:
+Here are just a few features to invest in that add timeless appeal to your home:

 - Built-in bookshelves